Healthy Homes Assessment Fairfield

 Draught Stopping Fairfield

-If you are able to feel external air coming in or the air is clear out of a hole or gap, then it’s likely a crack or crack that needs sealing in any way.
+If you can feel external air coming in or a clear draught out of a hole or gap or crack, then it’s likely a crack or crack that requirements sealing in some way.
 Cracks or gaps with large gaps must be sealed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit of your home require sealing.
-For example, if an open fireplace is not in use, it may cause draughts and should be sealed off.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed in the maximum extent imaginable.
+The gaps that exceed 3mm that allow air in or out within the house need seals.
+For example, if the open fireplace isn’t used it could cause draughts, and should be shut off.
+Property managers and landlords are responsible for making sure that such draughts are squelched whenever imaginable.

-There is no require to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the building when the home warms and cools to allow them to be opened and closed rather than securing.
-We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure when the house is heated and cools so that they can still be opened and closed rather than securing.
+We will check all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections